lwb923/SOAT/README.md

 * "soat_utils.py" is a file of common methods.

-## NOTE:
+## NOTES:
-1. We show the average class prediction accuracy of all words in the training steps.
+* We show the average class prediction accuracy of all words in the training steps.
-2. We use and record the perplexities in each step of training to measure the convergence of model.
+* We use and record the perplexities in each step of training to measure the convergence of model.
-3. In order to combine more flexibly with the model based on neural network, we keep the topic assignment of all words, so it will spend a bit more time in training.
+* In order to combine more flexibly with the model based on neural network, we keep the topic assignment of all words, so it will spend a bit more time in training.
 For this demo, it takes about several minutes.
-4. The topic assignments for words of each document can be obtained by the following steps:
+* The topic assignments for words of each document can be obtained by the following steps:
 ```python
 import numpy as np
 import demo